HackYourFuture-CPH/node.js/week1/lesson-plan.md

 ### Requirements

-Using the same structure as [here](./exercise-template) start building your portfolio with these routes:
+First, using the same structure as [here](./exercise-template), start building your portfolio with these routes:

 | Route         | Description                                                    |
 | ------------- | -------------------------------------------------------------- |